-This article was first published on Gainsight’s Blog and covers thoughts & conclusions from “The State of Product-Led Experience” a comprehensive report on Product Led GTM practices conducted by ReinventGrowth.
+This article was first published on Gainsight’s Blog and covers thoughts & conclusions from “The State of Product-Led Growth” a comprehensive report on Product Led GTM practices conducted by ReinventGrowth.
 Its insights are derived from 40 SaaS organizations like HubSpot, Segment, Intercom, Drift, Clearbit, Typeform, Gainsight, Pendo, Userlane and others.

 Since the beginning of business, we’ve been on a journey to accurately evaluate and predict customer needs.
 For people in Product, delivering products your customers love is just one of the challenges.
 You then have to optimize users’ ROI, increase adoption, and accurately discover your customer journey bottlenecks.

 Which features bring the majority of revenue?
 How should customer-facing teams predict retention and revenue rates based on users’ behavior?
 How do we measure the effectiveness of onboarding?
 Are there better ways for us to be doing these things?
 These are just some of the questions SaaS organizations find themselves asking.

 Data has always been the driving force behind SaaS growth.
 No matter their velocity, organizations rapidly capitalize on sales, marketing, and business data analytics to derive the necessary results in regards to revenue.
 The rising importance to deliver stellar product experiences, however, forces organizations to adopt a viable monitoring process.
 There’s a growing need to follow user progression in-app—it reveals actions and patterns that can affect everything from your product roadmap to revenue goals.
 More now than ever, we need to capitalization on product data to effectively monitor customer health, adoption levels, and user behavior.